AI paywalls, HTTP 402, and portable records

 - Keep the core small and rely on adapters for payment rails and environments

-- Always embed AIPREF snapshots in receipts when present, and make payment optional but normalized across x402 and Stripe
+- Always embed AIPREF snapshots in records when present, and make payment optional but normalized across x402 and Stripe

 For Originary, this means:

-If you are thinking about how to charge AI agents for access, or how to show regulators exactly what those agents did with your data, that is the arc we are building toward.
+If you are thinking about how to charge AI agents for access, or how to show partners and auditors exactly what those agents did with your data, that is the arc we are building toward.
 In upcoming posts we will share concrete integration guides and reference implementations for each rail.